alex025x/ERA/README.md

 - [Acknowledgements](#acknowledgements)

 ## Dataset Content
-* The dataset is sourced from [XXXX].
+* The dataset is sourced from [Kaggle](https://www.kaggle.com/code/karthikssalian/employee-retention-analysis-and-prediction) and has been adjusted accordingly for my project.
 Each row represents an employee and each column contains employee attributes.
 The dataset includes information about:
     - Employee satisfaction levels
     - Performance evaluation scores
     - Number of projects